 Planting Your Garden

 Growing a Vegetable Garden in the Southwest USA offers a distinctive set of trials, particularly if you are new to it.
-So what Shall You be Planting in Your Garden?
+So What Shall You be Planting in Your Garden?

 Seeds for Planting Your Garden